Table of Contents

 When someone overdoses there is very little time to get them the help they need.
 With swift action, though, a first responder can provide naloxone and reverse the effects of an opioid overdose.
 Those who survive the overdose are given a chance to get treatment for their addiction and turn their life around.

 What is Substance Use Disorder?

-Drug and alcohol dependence and addiction develops over time.
+Drug and alcohol dependence and addiction develop over time.
 Not everyone who abuses a substance will become addicted, something that has yet to be fully explained by science.
 Some risk factors have been noted, though.
-People with a family history of addiction, have a mental health disorder and a brain chemistry imbalance may be more prone.
+People with a family history of addiction, have a mental health disorder and brain chemistry imbalances may be more prone.